Electropolishing vs. Passivation

 Electropolished

 After 72 hours of exposure to the salt spray, the raw and passivated wire weldments developed red corrosion in the resistance welded areas.
-The electropolished part showed no visible corrosion after 144 hours of testing.
+The electropolished part is rust free.
 Electropolishing is effective in treating the carbide precipitation condition that occurs in the heat-affected zone during welding.
 It also improves the chrome to iron ratio on the surface which greatly improves the corrosion resistance.

 The Able Electropolishing Advantage